JHartzer/beautiful-jekyll/_posts/2020-06-23-making-a-website.md

 really expanded my perspective of what is possible using a static site.
-Responsive design and consideration for phones were not things that I had originally anticipated when I started looking into the css, but I am glad that I had a foundation to modify and experiemnt with.
+Responsive design and consideration for phones were not things that I had originally anticipated when I started looking into the css, but I am glad that I had a foundation to modify and experiment with.

 ## Advanced Generation

-Jekyll uses the [Liquid](https://shopify.github.io/liquid/) templating language to process templates.
+Jekyll uses the [Liquid](https://shopify.github.io/liquid/) template language to process templates.
 You can read jekyll's documentation [here](https://jekyllrb.com/docs/liquid/).
 The biggest takeaways, in my opinion, are the use of liquid variables to iterate through build pages, and define